-Please visit their website for more information about their 2013 funding cycle.
-The letter of intent for the 2013 cycle is due July 31, 2012.
+Please visit their website for more information about their 2014 funding cycle.
+The letter of intent is typically due in July/August of the previous year.

 The American Society of Magazine Editors sponsors the Magazine Internship Program—a ten-week program for rising college seniors at magazines in New York and Washington.

 Applicants must: (i) have completed their junior year of college; and (ii) be full-time students with a grade point average of at least 3.0 within their major.

 ASME interns are temporary employees of the magazine they are assigned to and are paid a minimum of $350 a week before deductions.
 ASME interns are responsible for their own travel, housing, meals and personal expenses.

 The 2014 Program application deadline is December 10, 2013.

 The Eric Breindel Collegiate Journalism Award is presented to the undergraduate journalist, columnist, editorial writer or reporter who best reflects the spirit of Mr. Breindel's writings: love of country and its democratic institutions as well as the commitment to preserve the freedoms that allow such institutions to flourish.

 Applicants must be undergraduate students at an accredited college or university in the United States at the time the submitted pieces were written.
 Entries must have been published in the 2011-2012 academic year.

 This award offers its winner a cash prize of $10,000, as well as a paid internship of his or her choice at either Fox News Channel, The Wall Street Journal, or the New York Post.
 In addition, residential housing in New York City for non-New York residents can be provided for the winner for the duration of the internship position.